 GO is committed to helping to ensure that Oaklanders are "education voters."
-On November 4th, 2014, three Oakland school board seats will be up for election, along with the corresponding city council seats and the Mayor, and the State Superintendent of Instruction, providing opportunities for voters to elect officials who are aligned with the needs of Oakland students and who are willing to make tough decisions on behalf of our kids.
+On November 4th, 2014, three Oakland school board seats will be up for election, along with the corresponding city council seats, the Mayor, the State Superintendent of Instruction, County Superintendent of Education and County Board of Education seats, providing opportunities for voters to elect officials who are aligned with the needs of Oakland students and who are willing to make tough decisions on behalf of our kids.

 What do election results mean for Oakland Public Schools?

 From local government to Capitol Hill, elected leaders influence conditions and outcomes for Oakland's students in terms of funding and a range of other policies.
 GO Public Schools Leadership Center, in partnership with our c4 affiliate organization GO Public Schools

 , works to provide clear, useful information about elections for local voters.

 engagement matters to schools and engagement in the schools matters to